Which Forms Do I Need?

 when they approve this project with these housing conditions.

-Form 5B - This form is filled out by the student researcher when the
+Form 5B - This form is filled out by the Qualified Scientist when the

 research is conducted at a Regulated Research Institution and

-copy of the IACUC approval (not a letter from the Qualified
+describes the study.
+A copy of the IACUC approval (not a letter from

 Form 6A: Potentially